Volunteer & Network

-Horizons’ operates three Early Education Centers located in Greater Boston, with locations in Roxbury, Dorchester, and Jamaica Plain.
+Horizons’ operates an Early Education Center located in the Roxbury neighborhood of Boston.
 Classroom volunteers work alongside our teachers assisting in day-to-day activities.
 Classrooms shifts include infant, toddler, and preschool classrooms.
 The minimum commitment of a classroom volunteer is once a week for 2 hours, for a minimum of six months.
 Please note there are limited opportunities for this role.

-If you are interested in becoming a classroom volunteer contact Lynne Gaines at firstname.lastname@example.org.
+If you are interested in becoming a classroom volunteer, please contact the Greater Boston Playspace Team firstname.lastname@example.org.

 P.L.A.Y.
 Network Young Professionals Network Group